 In order to develop and pursue your own business idea, whether in an economical or social setting, you need to know the relevant business tools.
 Throughout this unique course you will get an understanding of the potential of innovation and entrepreneurship, learn how to develop a business idea from research, improve your communication skills and enhance your career opportunities inside and outside academia.

 The course is divided into three specific modules in order to give you the skills you need to discover and identify intellectual assets in your daily work, and turn them into valuable opportunities.
 Yet, ideas need to be packaged and communicated in an inspiring way in order to catch people’s attention.
 Therefore, we will also give you an introduction to design thinking and prototyping as well as and train your ability to communicate and test business ideas on the market.

 The three modules can be summarized as follows:

 1) An introduction to entrepreneurship, what it is and how it can be used in doctoral education in order to learn how to identify intellectual assets.

 2) An introduction to prototyping and design thinking to develop a business opportunity, stemming from research, into a business model.

 3) An introduction to product roadmap followed by a number of practical tools to write and test a business plan of the idea.

-After the course, a doctoral student shall be able to;
+After the course, a doctoral student should be able to:

-– demonstrate an understanding of the opportunities of innovation and entrepreneurship for utilisation of research,
+– demonstrate an understanding of the opportunities of innovation and entrepreneurship for the utilisation of research

-– assess their new skills and reflect on the possible future effects, from an organisational perspective.
+– assess their new skills and reflect on the possible future effects, from an organizational perspective

 Teaching and learning activities